saylordotorg/course_hist201/Unit03.md

+---
+layout: default
+title: "HIST201: History of Europe, 1000 to 1800"
+course_description: "An examination of the political, economic, social, religious, and intellectual history of Europe from the Middle Ages to the 18th century revolutions, with particular emphasis on primary-source interpretation."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: The European Age of Discovery** <span id="3"></span> *The Renaissance set the stage for European state consolidation and expansion overseas between 1450 and 1650.
 In the fifteenth century,